40 Below Summer: The Last Dance (2006)

-Despite breaking up, 40 Below Summer released The Last Dance on October 31, 2006 via Crash Music Inc. The album features nine demo versions of songs intended for their third LP, as well as a bonus DVD featuring footage of the band's "last" performance at the Starland Ballroom (September 2005).
+Despite breaking up, 40 Below Summer released The Last Dance on October 31, 2006, via Crash Music Inc. The album features nine demo versions of songs intended for their third LP, as well as a bonus DVD featuring footage of the band's "last" performance at the Starland Ballroom in New Jersey (September 2005).
 The album sold 1,095 copies during its first week of release, according to Nielsen SoundScan.

 In October 2006, there was speculation that the band had reunited.
 This was later dismissed by guitarist Joey D'Amico who stated that the band was just going to do a few shows to promote the release of The Last Dance.
 However, D'Amico also stated that there was a possibility that 40 Below Summer would record a new album in the future.

 The band filmed a music video for the single "Relapse" with director Frankie Nasso.
 The song was originally written by 2005 guitarist Ty Fyhrie (Fury).
 Ty Fyhrie also played the 2nd guitar parts on "The Last Dance."
 Ty went on to work with the bands Murder Of Crows, Dirty Little Rabbits, FOMOFUIAB and Trapt.

 In a radio interview with All Knowing Force, Illidge stated that he expected 40 Below Summer would tour and play 5-10 shows a year.
-Although his main priority is with his new project Black Market Hero, he didn't rule out the possibility of the band one day recording another album.
+Although his main priority was with his new project Black Market Hero, he didn't rule out the possibility of the band one day recording another album.

-The band did however re-issue their independently released EP Rain on July 31, 2007 via Crash Music.
+The band did however re-issue their independently released EP Rain on July 31, 2007, via Crash Music.
 In addition to the five songs originally released, seven demo tracks were also included, as well as all new cover artwork.
-Sideshow Freaks was also re-released on July 15, 2008 by ex-Korn guitarist Brian "Head" Welch's record label Driven Music Group.
+Sideshow Freaks was also re-released on July 15, 2008, by ex-Korn guitarist Brian "Head" Welch's record label Driven Music Group.